Gustavo Borges

-Beginning
+Early life and swimming

 Borges was born in Ribeirão Preto, Brazil, but lived in Ituverava throughout his childhood.
-In 1981, at the age of nine, he represented his school, coming third place in a race of 50-meter freestyle, his first podium finish.
-Before this, he had participated in swimming lessons at Associação Atlética Ituveravense.
-In 1984, in São João da Boa Vista, Gustavo won his first medal in official competitions in a 100-meter breaststroke race.
-Borges was a runner-up of the São Paulo state, and runner-up of the Teto Olímpico at breaststroke, category 11/12 years.
+In 1981, at the age of nine, he represented his school, placing third in the 50-meter freestyle, his first podium finish.
+Earlier, he had participated in swimming lessons at Associação Atlética Ituveravense.
+In 1984, in São João da Boa Vista, Gustavo won his first medal in official competition in the 100-meter breaststroke.
+Borges was a runner-up at the São Paulo state championship, and a runner-up at the Teto Olímpico in breaststroke, for the 11-12 age group category.

-In 1987, Borges was 15 years old and swimming for the Associação Atlética Francana.
-He won the bronze medal in the 100-meter freestyle and silver in the 50-meter freestyle at the São Paulo Swimming Championship, Youth category A / B. In this year, Borges left Ituverava, moved to São Carlos and defended the São Carlos Clube.
-In 1988, at the São Paulo's Summer Youth Championship, he was a champion in the 50-meter freestyle and silver in the 100-meter freestyle.
-Borges' times were already good enough to participate in the Brazilian Championship, Júlio Delamare Trophy.
+At the age of 15 in 1987, he trained and competed for the Associação Atlética Francana.
+Borges won the bronze in the 100-meter freestyle and silver in the 50-meter freestyle at the São Paulo Swimming Championship, in the A/B Youth category.
+That year, Borges left Ituverava, moved to São Carlos and defended his titles at the São Carlos Clube.
+At the São Paulo's Summer Youth Championship in 1988, he won gold in the 50-meter and silver in the 100-meter freestyle events.
+Borges' times qualified him to compete in the Brazilian Championship, for the Júlio Delamare Trophy.

+In 1991, Borges joined The Bolles School in Jacksonville and quickly distinguished himself as one of America's foremost high school swimmers.
+He was the primary swimmer on Bolles' 1991 4x100 Freestyle Relay team that set a national high-school record with a recorded time of 2:59.98.
+That relay, which broke the old national record by 1.70 seconds, would later be disputed for claiming to be an official national record.
+This was due to the fact that the Florida high-school season officially is held in the fall, but the meet in which the record was set occurred at a Philadelphia prep school invitational in February 1991.
+His Bolles' 4x100 national high school relay record held until 2012.

 International career

 1989: National prominence

-In 1989, after joining the Esporte Clube Pinheiros, Gustavo Borges began to gain national fame; when he was only 17 years old, he began beating the swimmer Cristiano Michelena, which held hegemony in the 100-meter and 200-meter in Brazil.
-He won the Brazil Trophy, the biggest tournament in the country, winning two gold medals in the 50-meter and 100-meter freestyle.
+In 1989, after joining the Esporte Clube Pinheiros, Borges began to gain national fame.
+At 17, he began placing ahead of the adult Brazilian swimmer Cristiano Michelena, who had formerly dominated the 100-meter and 200-meter events in Brazilian national competition.
+Borges won the Brazil Trophy, awarded at the best known and best attended tournament in Brazil, capturing two gold medals in the 50-meter and 100-meter freestyle.